This blog post was updated on August 12, 2021.

-If airports are spaces you loathe, places where all sanity, politeness and common decadency fly out the window, you’re doing it all wrong.
-It’s true: you’re most likely to feel stressed with all the pre-boarding requirements and security checks, and probably feeling even more pressure when traveling with a group or family.
+Do you loathe airports?
+Think of them as places where all sanitation, politeness, and common decency fly out the window?
+Then you’re doing it all wrong!
+Rest assured, you’re entitled to feel stressed with all the pre-boarding requirements and security checks, especially when traveling with a group or family.
 But this doesn’t have to be the case.
-If you’re airport bound for a big trip or maybe just a simple weekend getaway, practice these tips and you just might begin to find the airport not so bad after all.
+Either you’re airport bound for a big trip or just a simple weekend getaway, practice these tips and you just might find out that it’s actually possible to relax at the airport!

 Don’t Sit at Your Assigned Gate